AnGabrio/agabrio/content/post/update-january2021/index.md

 featured: yes
 draft: no
 image:
-  caption: 'Bayesian statistics is for babies!'
+  caption: 'Bayesian statistics is for babies'
   focal_point: 'Center'
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   preview_only: no
-projects: ["Bayesian statistics"]
+projects: ["Missing Data"]
 ---

 Happy new year everybody!
 Yeah, I know it already almost February but I have been incredibly busy the past few weeks after the Xmas break.
 From getting familiar with the courses I am teaching this term to providing consultancy advice on statistical problems for students from FHML at UM.
 This last task has been particularly challenging as I did not have a clear idea of what was the statistical background of the students I has to work with and, in fact, the level of statistical knowledge varied considerably depending on the specific cases considered and I had to adjust my way of interacting with the clients on a case-by-case basis.
 Overall, I have learned a lot in these past weeks, from doing lots of online teaching and consultations, and I believe I am now well prepared to deal with more students, which is something I am looking for now that I have this experience.
 So, come at me students!